 Exploring the theory of landscape directly related to practical application.

-Using physical and virtual networks to share knowledge and communicate research and best practice.
+To create accessible physical and virtual networks to store, catalogue, communicate and share knowledge, research and best practice.

 Responding to changing seasons, climate, diurnal and growth cycles.

 Exploring aesthetic perceptions rooted in ecological history and the beauty of nature.